Iranian external operations: Australia

 In Australia, Iran's criminal activities include hacking attacks on Australian government and business systems, smuggling methamphetamine through Southeast Asia.
 It avoids international sanctions through the usage of informal financial systems.
 Reports suggest that Australian authorities have evidence that Iranian officials were spying on and threatening Iranian dissidents living in Australia.
 Additionally, Australian intelligence services have uncovered plots to kill or kidnap people.
 In response, Australia has strengthened its cybersecurity, cracked down on drug operations, and strengthened laws against spying and foreign interference.

 On 26 August 2025, it was reported Australia has announced it will expel the Iranian ambassador over two antisemitic attacks organized by the Iranian regime.
 This is based on The Australian Security Intelligence Organization (ASIO) conclusions finding that the Iranian government was behind the attacks on the Lewis Continental Kitchen, a kosher food company, in Sydney in October 2024 and the attack on the Addas Israel synagogue in Melbourne in December 2024.
 In addition, Australia has declared the IRGC as a terrorist organization.

+in May 2026 it was reported that Iranian linked spy networks were operating in Australia.
+They were recruiting Australians and others via Telegram to gather information about Israeli and Jewish communities in exchange for cryptocurrency payments.
+According to the report recruiters screened potential informants online, asking if they have access to government officials, Israeli contacts and willingness to perform intelligence work.

+This low cost method of operation, using digital platforms for espionage, was also detected in Britain, where teenagers were offered £500 to film targets.
+Security experts say this is a way of exploitation of open democratic societies, Iranian diaspora leaders say this is an evolution of Iran’s intimidation methods and influence tactics.

+Online

+During the 2025–2026 Iranian protests, the Iranian diaspora held solidarity rallies worldwide, with some facing violence and threats during the demonstrations.
+Deutsche Welle reported that Iranian exiles were being targeted internationally by the Iranian government's secret services.
+Iranians abroad faced intimidation and threats for their online discourse and opinions.
+On 24 January, The Telegraph reported that Iranian dissidents in the United Kingdom were receiving death threats via phone calls and messages from Islamic Republic supporters, threatening to kill them in the UK.
+Iranians abroad were also the targets of online cybersecurity threats and phishing scams at the time of the protests amid the domestic internet blackout.
+An investigative watchdog stated that pro-government editors were active during the crackdown across Wikipedia and other services in deleting content and sanitizing articles related to the Islamic Republic's human rights record.
+Likewise, another independent research group stated the Islamic Republic had coordinated a large social media influence operation aimed at shaping global narratives.